ReVaNNNNN/Frontend/README.md

 # Frontend

-Practise: Samuraj Programowania - Web Developer from 0 to solid foundations.
+Samuraj Programowania - Web Developer from 0 to solid foundations.